tomascarreras1000/Research-Project-Group-Movement/docs/README.md

 First we need to get a unit from A to B when ordered to do so.
 Pathfinding, as said before, enables us to calculate it.
 We will use a tile-based greedy algorithm: A*.
 We will use a basic implementation of it.

 A* gives us a path from A to B, but it takes a good amount of time for it to retrieve this path.
 When dealing with only one unit is not a problem, but as we icrease the number of entities, it becomes more complex, and it may take too much time.
+Therefore, we would need some optimizations to reduce the CPU load.
+However, due to the scope of this research and it is not the main topic, I will not go into detail.
+Just be aware that this is a problem you may have.

 ### Group Movement